MarcoWorms/dices-and-decks/readme.md

 ### Prestige:

-After beating the game you have now leveled up your prestige by 1.
+After beating the game you have now leveled up your prestige to 1.
 This means you can start a new game with 1 Curse Card that will increase the difficulty of your game.
 The curse card is drawn in step 2 of setup after the tower is drawn.

 Beating the game on prestige 1 unlocks prestige 2 and this can go on infinitely, each prestige adds 1 more curse card to be drawn on the start of a new game.